ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/resource_table.md

     {% tool "zenodo" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.

+{% include callout.html type="important" content="Don't forget to add the `\"` double quotes around the tool_id and make sure to use the exact tool_id as described in the yaml file." %}